tbrkcbn/battleship/README.md

 There Are 3 different opponent :

-     Admiral Red Beard, he will burry you in deep oceans!                            ---> Difficulty : ***** Lieutenant Harvy, he maybe seems not so hard but has own tricks to defeat you!  ---> Difficulty : *** Seaman Mason, he is a newbie in navy, but try his best                          ---> Difficulty : *
+     Admiral Red Beard, he will burry you in deep oceans!   ---> Difficulty : ***** Lieutenant Harvy, has his own tricks to defeat you!    ---> Difficulty : *** Seaman Mason, he is a newbie in navy, but try his best ---> Difficulty : *

 To playing, simply choose option 1 in the main menu, after that you have to place your 3 ships.
 To place give the starting coordinate, then give the direction and your ship is placed.
 The game goes like you and your opponent Captain will attack to coordinates 1 by 1.
 The captain who destroys all of his opponents ships will win.